Injuries reported after tornado slams Iowa factory

 "This morning, it didn't look like tornadic supercells were possible," Krull said.
 "If anything, we were expecting we could get some large hail, if strong storms developed."

-Krull said the weather service expected a severe weather threat to remain in effect through 7 p.m. to 8 p.m. local time as the storms moved east and north.
+Krull said the weather service expected a severe weather threat to remain in effect through 7-8 p.m. local time as the storms moved east and north.